-The vehicle involved is a 2008 Toyota Sienna.
 My 2008 Sienna hesitates when gas pedal is pressed after slowing down.
 The engine revs fast (engine is loud) but car does not respond accordingly by moving ahead until a couple of seconds later.
 Usually I would release the gas pedal to prevent the engine rev from going very high.
 This happens intermittently.
 Dealer could not replicate the problem and service manager explained that was probably caused by a delay in trying to get the correct shift.
 There was no TSB on the problem according to the manager.
-This problem occurred on July 13, 2011.

 See all problems of the 2008 Toyota Sienna.

-The vehicle involved is 2004 Toyota Sienna.
+The contact owns 2004 Toyota Sienna.
 The contact stated that while driving approximately 25 mph, the vehicle would not accelerate further.
 The vehicle was taken to an authorized dealer, where the technicians stated that the transmission fluid needed to be flushed and recalibrated.
 After the repairs, the failure continued.
 The vehicle was taken to the dealer a second time and the technicians stated that the transmission needed to be replaced.
 The vehicle was not repaired.
 The approximate failure mileage was 60,000.
-This automatic transmission issue occurred Saturday, Jan.
-15, 2011.

 See all problems of the 2004 Toyota Sienna.

-The vehicle involved is a 2011 Toyota Sienna.
+The contact owns a 2011 Toyota Sienna.
 While driving at any speed, the contact noticed that the vehicle would switch to third gear without warning intermittently, make a loud noise, and three alerts would illuminate on the instrument panel; these lights were a skidding signal, exclamation mark, and a signal that advises the contact to notify the dealer.
 When attempting to drive beyond

 See all problems of the 2011 Toyota Sienna.